First Avenue (nightclub): Notable events

 The nightclub has been the starting point for many acts that have come out of the Twin Cities, including Prince, The Replacements, Hüsker Dü, Soul Asylum, Semisonic, and Lizzo, among others.

 The Depot Tavern opened in 2010 next door to the 7th St Entry.
 The bar and restaurant has live video feeds from both the Mainroom and the Entry.

 Bands and artists have performed at the nightclub and influenced the Minneapolis music scene from 1970 onward, as exemplified by the silver stars that adorn the black building's exterior (every star has the name of an artist who has played at First Avenue or 7th St Entry).
 First Avenue also appeared in Prince's 1984 film Purple Rain, and many of the film's music performances take place at the venue.

 U2 wrote part of October at First Avenue, during sound check.

 Grammy Award-winning alternative-country star Lucinda Williams was married on stage following a performance at First Avenue in 2009.

-Gwar guitarist Cory Smoot played his last performance at the venue on 3 November 2011—he died just hours afterward.
+Gwar guitarist Cory Smoot played his last performance at the venue on November 3, 2011—he died just hours afterward.

-During the Theory of a Deadman concert on 12 August 2015, part of the ceiling collapsed, pulling down part of the sprinkler pipes.
+During the Theory of a Deadman concert on August 12, 2015, part of the ceiling collapsed, pulling down part of the sprinkler pipes.
 Three people were slightly injured, two of whom were taken to the hospital.

+Rage Against the Machine and Bruce Springsteen played an impromptu concert on January 30th, 2026, in protest of Operation Metro Surge.
+Springsteen performed his tribute, Streets of Minneapolis, live for the first time at this concert.